 Gary is the Drexel University Librarian for Nursing and Health Professions.
 He educates and instructs the Drexel community focusing on the utilization of library-related databases, tools, and resources.
 He specializes in health sciences-based library instruction in multiple fields with a strong focus on evidence-based practice related topics and the use of bibliographic citation tools such as EndNote.

 Mr. Childs has a strong commitment to volunteer service demonstrated previous role on the board of the Medical Library Association of Philadelphia and his work in animal rescue and advocacy.

 Physical Therapy, Behavioral Health Counseling, Couple and Family Therapy, Health Administration, Nursing, and Nutrition Sciences

-Janice is the Drexel University Librarian for Health Sciences Research.
-She provides library instruction in the College of Nursing and Health Professions and supports the expanding research programs of health sciences faculty and graduate students.
+Janice is the Liaison Librarian for Health Sciences Research at Drexel University.
+She provides library instruction in the College of Nursing and Health Professions, Food Science and Culinary Arts and supports the expanding research programs of health sciences faculty and graduate students.

 Prior to joining the Drexel Libraries, Janice worked as an academic librarian for Old Dominion University and Lafayette College.
 She most recently served as the head of information technology for the Camden County Library System where she managed their IT staff and coordinated the shared integrated library management system.
-She holds an RD and LDN as a dietitian/nutritionist and is currently enrolled in Drexel’s Executive Public Health program.
+She is a licensed dietitian/nutritionist and holds an MLIS and an MPH from Drexel University.